gingerbeardman/gingerbeardman.github.io/_posts/2023/2023-04-22-resurrecting-an-asmedia-usb-hard-drive-enclosure.md

 ## The solution

 So I decided to try flashing the firmware with the most recent date (version 220906_D1_45_01).
 The flashing tool, MPTools, needs to have its interface unlocked using the password "asmedia" and then you should select the line in the window that corresponds to your drive.
-It shouldn't let you flash the wrong drive but careful!
+It shouldn't let you flash the wrong drive, but please be careful!

-After displaying a green progress bar, it declared the process was a "PASS" and everything looked great.
+After displaying a green progress bar, the tool declared the process was a "PASS", and everything looked great.
 I unmounted the disk from Windows and it appeared in macOS — it had worked!

 ## Lights out